 Sage – from version 26 onwards

-Invoices: When T21 code is used on an invoice, there will be a line at the bottom stating ‘Customer to pay output tax of £X to HMRC’
+Invoices: Invoices coded with T21 will display a note such as ‘Customer to pay output tax of £X to HMRC’.

 Xero

-Subcontractor: If using the correct code, Xero will automatically include the net sale in box 6 and put nothing in box 1.
+Subcontractor: Using the correct code, Xero includes the net sales value in Box 6 and excludes VAT from Box 1.

-Contractor: If using the correct code, Xero will include the VAT amount in boxes 1 & 4 then the net in box 7.
+Contractor: Using the correct code, Xero includes the VAT amount in Boxes 1 and 4, and the net purchase value in Box 7.

 Kashflow